EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_connection.md

 ## FE attached links

-The FE needs to attach a link with sender role to the Will Service control address.
+The FE needs to attach a link with sender role to the Last Will and Testament Service control address.
 It should have QoS as AT_LEAST_ONCE so with :

 * rcv-settle-mode : first (0)
 * snd-settle-mode : unsettled (0)